header logo

 Wayne Rooney is the all-time leading goalscorer

-The former England international represented the club in 559 matches, where he scored 253 goals.
+The former England international represented the club in 559 matches, in which he scored 253 goals.
 Wayne Rooney is the club's all-time leading goalscorer.
-Wayne Rooney is Manchester United's all-time top scorer and the only player to score 250 goals for the Red Devils.
-The striker lifted his first trophy as captain at the end of his second campaign with the armband, when he won the FA Cup in May 2016 following a dramatic win over Crystal Palace at Wembley Stadium.
+He is also Manchester United's all-time top scorer and the only player to score 250 goals for the Red Devils.
+The striker lifted his first trophy as captain at the end of his second campaign, as he won the FA Cup in May 2016 following a dramatic victory over Crystal Palace at Wembley Stadium.

 9. Cristiano Ronaldo (2003-2009 period)